Below is the registration information for this doctor.

 Scope of practice

-Dr Black is required to participate in an approved recertification programme relevant to the vocational scope of Occupational Medicine.
+Dr Abrahams is required to participate in an approved recertification programme relevant to the vocational scope of General Practice.

-Dr Black may work outside the stated vocational scope but must do so within a collegial relationship.
+Dr Abrahams may work outside the stated vocational scope but must do so within a collegial relationship.

 Definitions of scopes

 A doctor who has completed the requirements of a provisional general scope will be registered within a general scope of practice.